fatimampg/ai-tasks-goals-containers/README.md

 ## CI pipeline:

 1. **Install Dependencies, build and run tests** for both the frontend and backend.
-2. **Docker-compose Build and Push** to ensure the application works within the containerized environment (docker-compose combines all containers - database, api and client).
+2. **Docker-compose Build and Push** to ensure the application works within the containerized environment (docker-compose manages all containers - database, api and client).
 3. **Run E2E tests** using Cypress.

 GitHub Actions configuration file: `.github/workflows/ci.yml`